pretentiousgit/pretentiousgit.github.io/_posts/2016-05-06-CAD-CAM-for-OSX.md

 _______

 There's a lot more to be said on this topic, and the next post you should read is about _generators_, which are LIKE CAD software... but for making things in a generic way that you can then customize using 2D vector drawing software.
 [Here is that post](http://www.alexleitch.com/articles/2016-05/Kinetic-SVG-Generator-Reference-Library)

+This post is derived from a talk I did at ITP Camp 2016